Brett-Tanner/Journal/Apr_23.md

 - Users

-  - [] Parents don't need to be associated to a school (I think) **On this one rn, fixing seeds for no parent school**
+  - [x] Parents don't need to be associated to a school (I think)
-    - Can just get the list of parents for a school through their children (distinct) **Friday**
+    - Can just get the list of parents for a school through their children (distinct)
   - [] User sign up form needs to remember names as well, do the same as you did for the user#edit form

 - Requests/Bugfixes
-  - [] Sort out the invoice change formatting on event children so HTML tags are removed but newlines aren't
+  - [] Sort out the invoice change view formatting on event children so HTML tags are removed but newlines aren't
-  - [] Change seeds to only create arrival options if morning, afternoon if afternoon
   - [] Arrival only for morning, depart only or afternoon **On live**
-  - [] Make options a check box, not a button **Friday**
+  - [] Make options a check box, not a button
   - [] Add names of registered time slots to a box on the price bar which expands up and down when clicked
   - [] Add some orphan children with 10 digit SSIDs for friday **On live**
   - [] Images on Events/time slots **On live**